 Nearly half of all startups fail within the first five years, according to the U.S. Department of Labor's Bureau of Labor and Statistics.
 Two big reasons for these companies' failures are being in the wrong market and failing to research their product.
 Market research helps determine the demographics of your market area, identify competitors, and develop a marketing strategy.

-There are two types of market research methods: secondary research and primary research.
-These methods, used properly, can help you to efficiently hone in on your target market for a new product and rise above the competition.
+There are two types of market research methods: primary research and secondary research.
+These methods can help you identify your target market for a new product or business before bringing it to the public.

 Performing Primary Market Research

-- From experienced individuals in a relevant industry: Consulting with individuals with knowledge and experience in a particular industry can help answer questions about target customers, competition, and industry practices and trends.
+- Experienced individuals in relevant industries: Specialists can answer questions about target customers, competition, and industry trends.